What Else Can We Use Whiteboards For?

 Some of the Best Whiteboard Games for Kids

-- Earthquake – This is a classic trivia game that is easy to play, and will undoubtedly be fun for everyone in the classroom.
+- Earthquake – This is a classic trivia game that is easy to play and will undoubtedly be fun for everyone in the classroom.
 To play 'Earthquake,' grab your marker and draw a grid on the whiteboard that is 5 by 5, labeling each column with the letters A through E, and each row from one to five.
-Each square will have a question in it, a question that students won't know until they actually pick a particular score, However, it's important to remember that prior to starting the game, the instructor must secretly pick three squares on the board that don't have questions.
+Each square will have a question in it, a question that students won't know until they actually pick a particular score; however, it's important to remember that before starting the game, the instructor must secretly pick three squares on the board that don't have questions.
 These squares will be known as 'earthquakes,' where students will lose points for selecting that square.

-- Win, Lose, or Draw – If you like to draw, then this game can be a blast for everyone.
+- Win, Lose or Draw – If you like to draw, then this game can be a blast for everyone.
 To play, a student is to draw a picture while the other students take guesses as to what is being drawn.
-Whoever can guess correctly gets a point, and is up for drawing the next picture!
+Whoever can guess correctly gets the point and is up for drawing the next picture!

 - Hangman – One of the simplest, yet most classic games is Hangman, and its simplicity makes it a great whiteboard game.
 To play Hangman, lines will be drawn out in a row, to represent blank letters and words.
 Students have to guess letters, and for each correct letter guessed, they will be an inch closer to figuring out the word or phrase that they've been given.
 However, students don't get that many chances to guess the correct letters.
 Students will have approximately six chances to figure out the mystery word or phrase!